|Submitted By: Nedra Y Garrett / CDC|

 |Current Use||Extensively used in production environments|

-Reference Range is exchanged extensively in the current production environment in all electronic exchanges of laboratory test results as it is part of CLIA regulations.
-It is mapped to UCUM as a standard when the reference range is expressed in numerical units.
-In some cases, the reference range is complicated and may not be simply expressed in just upper and lower limits.
+This data element is exchanged extensively in the current production environment in all electronic exchanges of laboratory test results as it is part of CLIA regulations.
+It is mapped to UCUM as a standard in most of these exchanges.

-US Core Observation Clinical Test Result FHIR Profile has included Reference Range as an optional element.
+US Core Observation Clinical Test Result FHIR Profile has included Units of Measure as a mandatory and must support element and must be coded in UCUM.
 See link #1 below.

-In the US Core Implementation Guide JSON representation example in link #2, this element is also expressed in UCUM.
+In the US Core Implementation Guide JSON representation example in link #2, this element is also used in UCUM.

-For Laboratory Results Interface (LRI), the applicable data type is String.
+For Laboratory Results Interface (LRI), the applicable standard provided in the IG is UCUM.